tremho/odp-documentation/guide_book/src/how/ec/battery/9-service_prep.md

 ### Top-level Cargo.toml
 Note that some of these dependencies say 'workspace = true'.
 This implies they are in the workspace as configured by our top-level Cargo.toml, at `battery_project/Cargo.toml`.
 We need to update our top-level Cargo.toml to include these.
-In `battery_project/Cargo.toml` add this section and settings:
+In `battery_project/Cargo.toml` update your `[workspace.dependencies]` section and settings:

 ```toml
 [workspace.dependencies]